krafthaus/bauhaus/README.md

 And last but not least you need to publish to package's assets with the `php artisan asset:publish krafthaus/bauhaus` command.

+Creating your first Bauhaus model
+---
+To build your first (and most exciting) admin controller you'll have to follow the following easy steps:

+Run `$ php artisan bauhaus:scaffold --model=name` where `name` is the name of the model you want to use.

+This will create 3 files:
+- A new (empty) model in `app/models/YourModelName`.
+- A new migration in the `app/database/migrations` directory.
+- And ofcourse a Baushaus model file in `app/admin`.

 License
 ---
 This package is available under the [MIT license](LICENSE).